Can-Yazici/MIT-Deep-Learning-Work/README.md

 My completed solutions to the software labs from **[MIT 6.S191: Introduction to Deep Learning](http://introtodeeplearning.com)**, based on the official course repository: [MITDeepLearning/introtodeeplearning](https://github.com/MITDeepLearning/introtodeeplearning).

 > ⚠️ These are my personal, worked-through versions of the labs (all `#TODO` cells filled in), kept here for my own reference and portfolio.
-If you're taking the course, I'd encourage you to attempt the labs yourself before checking solutions here.

 ## About the course